Living with War

-Living With War is the 27th studio album by Canadian / American musician Neil Young, released on May 2, 2006.
-The album's lyrics, titles, and conceptual style are highly critical of the policies of the George W. Bush administration; the CTV website defined it as "a musical critique of U.S. President George W. Bush and his conduct of the war in Iraq".
+Living with War is the 29th studio album by Canadian / American musician Neil Young, released on May 2, 2006.
+The album's lyrics, titles, and conceptual style are highly critical of the policies of the George W. Bush administration; the CTV website described it as "a musical critique of U.S. President George W. Bush and his conduct of the war in Iraq".
 The record was written and recorded over nine days in March and April 2006.

 Living with War was nominated for a Grammy and Juno Award.

-Production and release
+Writing

 Young began writing songs for Living with War in a Gambier, Ohio, hotel room while visiting his daughter at her college.
 While retrieving coffee from a vending machine early one morning, Young saw the front page of a USA Today issue documenting a surgery room on an airplane flying seriously wounded US soldiers from Iraq to Germany.
 He later told Charlie Rose that the combination of the vivid picture and the headline (which focused not on any suffering and death depicted, but rather on medical breakthroughs made during the war) moved him: "For some reason, that was what did it to me.
 I went upstairs after that.
 I wrote this song, 'Families'; I started writing another song, 'Restless Consumer'; I started writing all these songs all at once; I had like four songs going at once."
 Young has said that after writing the songs, he quickly began "coming apart."
 He called his wife Pegi back to their room, and "I held on to her, and I was sobbing.
 I was sobbing so hard, that things were coming out of my face."

+The lyrics of "Living With War" are in line with the early 1960s albums of folk artists such as Phil Ochs and Bob Dylan, although they are set to what Young calls "metal folk protest music".
+Time Out London similarly proclaimed the record to be an "anti-Bush folk-metal tirade".
+Young was inspired to write an album critical of American policy due to a lack of other, younger artists doing the same: "I was hoping some young person would come along and say this and sing some songs about it, but I didn't see anybody, so I'm doing it myself.
+I waited as long as I could."
+In a New York Times interview, he compares the album's style to that of broadsides, an older style of protest music: "They had these songs that everybody knew the melodies to.
+They'd just write new words, and the minstrels would be traveling around spreading the word.
+Music spreads like wildfire when you do it that way."